mscdex/node-xxhash/README.md

 ## Installation

 You must be running node 0.8 or later.
+(Thanks to an npm 2.0 compatibility issue, travis tests fail on 0.8.)

   npm install xxhash